sst/sst/www/docs/constructs/AppSyncApi.md

 ### Attaching permissions

-You can attach a set of permissions to all or some of the routes.
+You can attach a set of permissions to all or some of the Lambda functions.

 #### For the entire API